ku-awdc/ThesisTemplate/README.md

+Template for a PhD thesis at UCPH written in Latex

+Original copyright below.

+IMPORTANT:
+Make sure to use the Tex Live Version 2018(legacy).
+This is not the deafult version.

-This template is modified by Maj Beldring Henningsen, December 2023, and is build upon the template described below.
+Current version is modified by Maj Beldring Henningsen, December 2022.
-It generates a template for a PhD thesis at UCPH, Health and Medical Sciences.
+This version generates a template for a PhD thesis at UCPH, Health and Medical Sciences.

-IMPORTANT: If using overleaf, make sure to use the Tex Live Version 2018(legacy).

 % **************************************************